javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/08-class-patterns/article.md

 Right now they are fully independent.

-But naturally `Rabbit` is a "subtype" of `Animal`.
+But we'd want `Rabbit` to extend `Animal`.
 In other words, rabbits should be based on animals, have access to methods of `Animal` and extend them with its own methods.

 What does it mean in the language on prototypes?

+Right now methods for `rabbit` objects are in `Rabbit.prototype`.
+We'd like `rabbit` to use `Animal.prototype` as a "fallback", if the method is not found in `Rabbit.prototype`.

-Right now `rabbit` objects have access to `Rabbit.prototype`.
-We should add `Animal.prototype` to it.
-So the chain would be `rabbit -> Rabbit.prototype -> Animal.prototype`.
+So the prototype chain should be `rabbit` -> `Rabbit.prototype` -> `Animal.prototype`.

 Like this:

 ![](class-inheritance-rabbit-animal.png)

-The code example:
+The code to implement that:

 ```js run
 // Same Animal as before